Music Director - John Charles (J.-C.) Coolen

 Kyungmi Chung was born in South Korea.
 She came to Canada in 2017.
 She has a university degree in piano performance, and has been ringing at Vaughan Community Church since 2017.
 Kyungmi lives in Vaughan with her husband and twin daughters.

-Helen Coxon has been a ringer with Royal York Road United Church's 'Jubellation' handbell choir in Toronto since 2001.
-Helen works at the Royal Ontario Museum during the day and as the Manager for the Orpheus Choir of Toronto in the evenings.
-She is also the mother of two boys and a miniature schnauzer.
+Helen Coxon has been a ringer with Royal York Road United Church's 'Jubellation' handbell choir in Toronto since its inception in 1999, and has directed the group since 2008.
+Helen works at the Royal Ontario Museum.
+Her spare time is used volunteering as Administrator for the Orpheus Choir of Toronto, and as newsletter editor for OGEHR.
+She is also into making beaded jewelry.

 Anita Crump first rang bells as a teenager in Kitchener.
 She has been a member of the Bells of St. Matthew's at St. Matthew's United Church in Richmond Hill since 2006, the Bronze Foundation since 2007, and started with the Thornhill Ringers in 2013.
 Now say she has played bells in Alaska, Calgary, and the United Kingdom.
-When she's not ringing bells, Anita is an Instructional Designer.
-Her ambition is to start ringing handbell solos and pass skills to her daughter.
+She also enjoys ringing solos.
+When she's not ringing bells, Anita is an Instructional Designer, and co-managing a heritage apple orchard with her husband.
+She lives in Thornhill with her husband and daughter, and cat, Eren.

 David Keith is one of the directors of The Bells of St. Andrew's at St. Andrew's Presbyterian Church in Scarborough, and a charter member of The Bronze Foundation.
 David began ringing in 1992 and is an accomplished solo and small ensemble ringer, and has mentored many bell ringers by teaching workshops at Handbell Festivals in Ontario and beyond.
 David plays trumpet with the Toronto Argonotes.
 David enjoys spending his spare time with his family.

 Lisa Kyriakides is an experienced soloist, educator, musical director and conductor.
 She is the director of Aurora United Church's Faith-A-Peal and Bellissimo Handbell choirs and a member of the EmBellished Handbell quartet.
-Lisa is also an accomplished Soprano and has performed in operas and musicals including most recently as Miss Hannigan in Annie.
-Lisa taught music in the school systems in Toronto and York Region for 12 years and has conducted countless choirs.
-She is the conductor of the Ballantrae Adult Community Choir and was the Voice and Choir Adjudicator at the Sunderland Music Festival in 2014.
+Lisa is in demand as a workshop clinician and festival adjudicator and most recently was one of the conductors at the 2019 Ontario Guild of English Handbell Ringers (OGHER) Festival at Fanshawe College.
+Lisa taught music in the school systems in Toronto and York Region for 12 years and has conducted countless choirs, and is the conductor of the Ballantrae Adult Community Choir.
 Lisa lives in Newmarket with her husband Bob and her two lovely daughters, Elizabeth and Victoria.

 Priscilla Li directs, and rings in, the bell choir at Scarborough Chinese Alliance Church where she is the choir conductor and organist.
 She works as a translator of church music books and hymn texts.
 She also rings handbell solos.